Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Depigmentation was reported in six cases.
 The effect was reversible after stopping the treatment.

-How these drugs can induce hair colour changes is not clear and this association is often hard to prove.
-The above list is not comprehensive so if you notice your hair colour change and suspect a drug, consult your doctor.
+Note that the above list is not comprehensive.
+If you notice your hair colour change and suspect a drug, consult your doctor.

 Questions & Answers